“Imagination is the only weapon in the war against reality.” ―Lewis Carroll

-Nancy lives and works in the Upstate area of South Carolina with her Irish Wolfhounds, Bryn and Ciaragh, her terrier mix, Willow, and her husband, Simon.
-Nancy is a nationally certified American Sign Language/English interpreter and in her free time, an author.
-She also spends many weekends working at the Enchanted Chalice, Georgia and Carolina Renaissance Festivals with the group she founded, The Hounds of East Fairhaven.
+Nancy lives and works in the Upstate area of South Carolina with her husband, Simon, Irish Wolfhounds Bryn and Ciaragh, and her terrier mix, Willow-Pickle.
+Nancy is a nationally certified American Sign Language/English interpreter and a writer.
+She also spends many weekends working at the Georgia and Carolina Renaissance Festivals with the group she founded in 2001, The Hounds of East Fairhaven.

-The Proud Racer series, her first series – published more than a decade ago – follows the lives of her ‘Proud Racers,’ her retired racing greyhounds, told in their own words.
-The first four books in the series (now out of print as stand-alone novels) are available in one volume, with the fifth (and final) book, An American Greyhound in Yorkshire, available as a stand-alone novel.
+Proud Racer, her first series – published more than a decade ago – follows the lives of her ‘Proud Racers,’ her retired racing greyhounds, told in their own words.
+The Clobberpaws series tells the tale of her Irish Wolfhounds.

 All books in the Clobberpaws series are available to read for free on Kindle Unlimited.
 Be sure to visit Our Daily Bryn for a glimpse into her life with two giant muppets and a bristle brush.